badlydrawnrob/elm-playground/elm-in-action/04/tests/http-get-json/README.md

 [^2]: Unlike `http-server`, `json-server` automatically enables [Cross-Origin Resource Sharing](https://elmprogramming.com/fetching-data-using-get.html#allowing-cross-origin-resource-sharing) (CORS).
 That’s why we didn’t get the `No 'Access-Control-Allow-Origin' header is present on the requested resource.` error when fetching the nicknames.

+[^3]: There's a potential [error in the code](http://disq.us/p/269bbhk) that might need rectifying.
+Branch `DataReceived (Ok nicknames)` might be better to set the `errorMessage` as `Nothing` just incase we've had an error before that's been resolved.